DOVER KENT ARCHIVES

 With thanks from Brian Curtis www.innsignsociety.com.

 This house was built in post-war years to replace a pub with decided naval connections near the Dockyard Main Gate in Chatham (The "Swan" in Wood Street) and was originally named the "Eastcourt Arms."
-The pub moved in March 1954, but it was renamed in September 1956, in commemoration of the first post-war Olympics held in London in 1948.
+The pub moved in March 1954, but it was renamed on 10 September 1956, in commemoration of the first post-war Olympics held in London in 1948.
 It's sign shows both it's naval connections and the Olympic symbol.

 It is now not only closed, but completely demolished, replaced by a modern looking housing development/flats called 'Saxon Shore House'.
 I'm still not sure when it closed, or when the new development went up.